obmarg/cynic/cynic-book/src/derives/query-variables.md

 Each field can also have attributes:

+- `graphql_type="path"` can be used to override the GraphQL type that cynic detects for the field.
 - `rename="someFieldName"` can be used to map a field to a completely different GraphQL field name.
 - `skip_serializing_if="path"` can be used on optional fields to skip